alibaba-damo-academy/Uni3C/README.md

 ### Stage 1.
 Rendering pointclouds and video

-There are 7 parameters to control the camera in free.
+There are 7 parameters to control the camera freely.

 Rotation parameters:
 - `d_r`: Distance from the camera to the foreground center, default is 1.0, range 0.25 to 2.5.